 This section includes information on:

-Baby bonus is a payment that recognises the extra costs associated with a new born or adopted child.
+Baby bonus assists families with the extra costs associated with a new born or recently adopted child.
 Baby bonus is also paid where a child is stillborn or dies shortly after birth.

-An applicant may be eligible for baby bonus if they have:
+An individual may be eligible for baby bonus if they have:

 For more details on the eligibility for baby bonus see 2.4.1.

-The individual must claim baby bonus no later than 52 weeks from the day after the child's birth (or stillbirth) of the child or no later than 52 weeks from the day after the child is entrusted into the individual's care by an authorised party as part of the adoption process (if adopted, the child must have been entrusted into the applicant's care before the child's 16th birthday).
+The individual must claim baby bonus no later than 52 weeks from the day of birth (or stillbirth) of the child or no later than 52 weeks from the day the child becomes entrusted into the individual's care by an authorised party as part of the adoption process (if adopted, the child must have become entrusted into the individual's care before the child's 16th birthday).

 Act reference: FAAct section 36 When an individual is eligible for baby bonus in normal circumstances, section 37 Generally only one individual is eligible for baby bonus in respect of a child